tayef-saad/MangaAppSeleniumAutomation/README.md

 3. **Verify Search Results:**
    - The script checks that the correct manga cards are displayed for each search term.
-   - A search with no results should display a "No manga found" message.
+   - A search with no results displays a "No manga found" message.

 **Code Details:**